dlclark/metaphone3/README.md

 ## Differences from v2.1.3 Java Implementation
 - Fix ROBILL
-- Fix lengths for very long words where certain situations would cause primary to get too long and the secondary would get truncated.  (e.g. Villafranca when EncodeVowel is true)
+- Fix lengths for very long words where certain situations would cause the primary or secondary to get too long and the other would get truncated.  (e.g. Villafranca when EncodeVowel is true)
+- Fix JAKOB
+- Fix ending CIAS and CIOS (e.g. MECIAS)